Handbook of Media and Communication Governance

 Contributing authors explore the impact of long-standing trends such as commercialization, digitalization and transnationalization on media and communication governance, highlighting urgent new developments including algorithmization and datafication.
 Combining theoretical inquiry with cutting-edge empirical analysis, they address governance challenges at the regional, national and global levels to provide a broad view of the social ordering of media systems.
 Ultimately, the Handbook explores how to protect the public sphere in the digital age and ensure that media organizations and platforms meet democratic expectations.

 Adopting an interdisciplinary approach, this Handbook is an invaluable resource for students and scholars of media and communication studies, digital governance and platform studies.
-It will also be of interest to policymakers seeking to develop effective regulatory systems for the modern media and communications environment.
+It will also be of interest to policymakers seeking to develop effective regulatory systems for the modern media and communication environment.

 Critical Acclaim